 The Sony X800H has a similar design to its predecessor, the Sony X800G, but the cable management isn't as good.
 Instead of cables running through the feet, like with previous Sony TVs, there are two hooks to attach the cables with.
 It's thinner than the X800G and the stand is wider, so there's more space to put a larger soundbar.
 The feet are made out of plastic and the stand holds the X800H well.
 Additionally, there's a large and noticeable grate across the back of the TV for heat dispersion.

 Simple design in the back, which is made entirely out of plastic.
 There's minimal cable management with two hooks that are meant to attach the cables to the feet.
 This might be disappointing for some people.

 The X800H is thinner than the X800G and won't stick out as much when wall-mounted.

 The build quality is decent.
 The entire TV is made out of plastic, while the X800G has some metal on it.
 There's a lot of flex around the bezels when you push on them and there's flex on the back near the inputs too.
 The stand also wobbles a bit.

-As is the case with most IPS panel TVs, the contrast ratio is unremarkable, but it's still an improvement over the X800G or the higher-end X850G.
+As is the case with most IPS panel TVs, the contrast ratio is mediocre, but it's still an improvement over the X800G or the higher-end X850G.
 When watching in a dark room, blacks will appear closer to gray, and unfortunately, there's no local dimming feature to darken any blacks.
 If you're looking for a VA panel TV with an excellent contrast ratio, then check out the Samsung TU8000, or the curved version, the Samsung TU8300.
 Note that the contrast ratio can vary between units.